tedjp/fb64/README.md

 1. `fb64_decode()` does not accept newlines in its input.
 It might still be faster than other decoders if the input is preprocessed to delete newlines.

-2. The function `fb64_init()` must be called once to initialize the lookup tables.
-It only has to be executed once at program startup.
-In future the lookup tables could be hard-coded.
+2. The decode lookup tables are initialzed dynamically at program startup.
+   In future they could be hard-coded.

 3. Both base64 and base64url symbols are accepted equally. ie. input may contain a mix of +, /, - and _ as the last two symbols which will not trigger a